sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-7.md

 >
 > -- [What Every Computer Scientist Should Know About Floating-Point Arithmetic](https://www.itu.dk/~sestoft/bachelor/IEEE754_article.pdf)

-If you want to learn more about how these numbers work, you can have a quick look at look at [IEEE Standard 754 Floating Point Numbers - GeeksforGeeks](https://www.geeksforgeeks.org/ieee-standard-754-floating-point-numbers/) or a long look at [What Every Computer Scientist Should Know About Floating-Point Arithmetic](https://www.itu.dk/~sestoft/bachelor/IEEE754_article.pdf).
-Some of what I write below will only make sense of you have some knowledge of this.
+If you want to learn more about how these number encoding works, you can have a quick look at look at [IEEE Standard 754 Floating Point Numbers - GeeksforGeeks](https://www.geeksforgeeks.org/ieee-standard-754-floating-point-numbers/) or a long look at [What Every Computer Scientist Should Know About Floating-Point Arithmetic](https://www.itu.dk/~sestoft/bachelor/IEEE754_article.pdf).
+Some of what I write below assume you have some knowledge of how numbers are stored in a computer.

 In order to understand what happens, we can trace the program step by step for `(sqrt 12345678901234)`.
 We notice that after iteration 26 `(improve guess x)` is just returning the same value as `guess` and don't seem to be able to improve the result anymore.